eufossa/symfony-hackathon-2019/achievements/serializer.md

 # Final words

-Other features and fixes were done on the serializer, like adding the possibility to populate object on childs, and fixes about inccorrect cache when using ignored attributes.
+Other features and fixes were done on the serializer, like adding the possibility to populate object on childs, and fixes about incorrect cache when using ignored attributes.

-Thanks to all people that have work on this, it's not done yet and will be continued but we make some huge steps forward having a rock solid normalization flow.
+Thanks to all people that have worked on these topics, it is not finished yet and will be continued but we made some huge steps forward having a rock solid normalization flow.